Skip to content

 Learning objectives of 'Get started with Git/GitHub'

-• Demonstrate the ability to initiate and manage a software development project using Git and GitHub.
+• can demonstrate the ability to initiate and manage a software development project using Git and GitHub.

 Instructor notes